What is Merger-Arbitrage?

 Merger-Arb is an alternative to traditional fixed income designed to produce higher returns with lower risk than a traditional bond fund.
 Here at Constantia Capital, Merger-Arb is our most successful focused investment strategy.

 In this video, Harvey Fram, CFA, Founder of Constantia Capital, uses the Green Mountain Coffee takeover example to explain how we use Merger-Arb in the portfolios we manage.

 No two public corporate acquisitions are identical, but similarities in their stock movement pattern between announcement day and deal consummation do exist.
 A typical/actual case in point example is illustrated here and in the above video.

 The high number of deals which meet our risk-control criteria and enter the portfolio doesn't necessarily increase returns but it does mitigate risk and lower the volatility of returns.
-The portfolio is exceptionally diversified above 50 deals, and is still highly diversified at 20-30 deals.
+Currently we are invested in over 100 deals making for an extremely diversified portfolio.

 Frequently Asked Questions